 Teignbridge Capital Funding.
 There are two ways in which the council can directly contribute to capital projects.
 Capital Receipts are funds which result from events such as the disposal of assets or the repayment of loans which were made for a capital purpose.
 The Council also receives Right to Buy receipts, allocated to Housing.
-The council had

-£4.6 million capital receipts at the start of 2018-19.
-It is currently forecast that the Council will have £1.9 million capital receipts relating to General Fund by the end of the Medium Term Financial Plan.
-In order for Teignbridge to continue to benefit from capital investment, the council is budgeting £1.4 million Revenue Contribution to capital over the same period, towards both projects on the forward programme and earlier expenditure which has not yet been funded by the methods above.
-Projects funded by capital receipts and revenue contributions include contributions to superfast Broadband provision, car park improvements, improvements to Council buildings and equipment including IT projects, discretionary housing grants, affordable housing contributions, contributions to grant schemes as "match" funding.
+The council had £5.3 million capital receipts at the start of 2019-20.
+It is currently forecast that General Fund capital receipts will be £0.3 million by the end of the current Medium Term Financial Plan.
+In order for Teignbridge to continue to benefit from capital investment, the council is budgeting £2.0 million Revenue Contribution to capital over the same period, towards both projects on the forward programme and earlier expenditure which has not yet been funded by the methods above.
+Projects funded by capital receipts and revenue contributions include contributions to superfast Broadband provision, improvements to Council buildings and equipment including IT projects and waste management, discretionary housing grants and affordable housing contributions.